gokhandeveloper/dcm4chee-installer/README.md

 When you type the password "1", it will look like nothing is happening (not typing the password(the cursor will not be moving as you type "1")).
 Please make sure the prompted window is active by clicking on it first and press "1" only & press ENTER.
 It will prompt 4 times!
 </p>
 <p>8- Uncheck the stackbuilder and finish the postgresql installation.</p>
 <p>9- Finish the dcm4chee installation & restart your computer.
-Run the DMC4HCEE icon on your desktop </p>
+Run the DMC4HCEE icon on your desktop & Click on archive then login as admin/admin </p>
 <p>10- Go to start and type services and enter.
 Check to make sure DCM4HCEE sercice is up and running.
 If not right click and start the services</p>
 <p>11- If you cannot see the services at all, navigate to c\dcm4chee\dcm4chee-2.18.0\bin\ & run install_service.bat as administrator then repeat the step #10.</p>